When you see the word ‘cheap’ on something for sale, what other words do you immediately associate it with?

 Cost vs Value

 Don’t just choose your solar panels based on how much they cost.
-The best solution for you will depend not just on the price of your system, but also on the value that is or isn’t added by your supplier’s knowledge, experience and expertise.
+The best solution for you will depend not just on the price of your system, but also on the value that is added by your supplier’s knowledge, experience, and expertise.
 Have they considered your personal energy use and when and how you use that energy?
 Have they considered how big your roof is and which direction it faces, and how they can match that with your energy needs?
 And have they considered any rebates you could be eligible for?
 The cheap solar panels you’ve found might not actually be the best fit for you if they’re not backed by an expert design and a quality installation.

 The cost of your solar panels will depend on a number of factors, including capacity (watts), size, brand, quality of materials and parts, durability and warranty period, and certifications the brand or product has received.
 The price you’ll pay will also depend on the number of panels you have within the package you choose, the quality of the inverter they are connected to, and the quality and expertise of the people that are designing the system and installing the solar panels for you.